 When the word ‘start-up’ comes to mind, most people visualise a small business with 10-15 employees working in a corner office with a vision of changing the world.
 This image, though not wrong, does not adequately convey what a start-up is in the truest sense.
 It also leaves a lot of scope for confusing a small business with that of a start-up.

-iii) Has never crossed an annual turnover of Rs.
+- Has never crossed an annual turnover of Rs.
 25 crore in any preceding financial year

 Start-ups are in a hurry to prove that their business model is viable, and for this, they require funding.
 Start-ups have humble origins and are founded to prove a point.
 The founder’s vision does not feature thoughts like retaining control of the company.

-Funding for small business is the same as that of a start-up in the initial stages.
+Funding for small businesses is the same as that of a start-up in the initial stages.
 But, in contrast to the latter, the founder’s interest is in retaining control over the company.
 He will seek business finance from various financial institutions, such as NBFCs, to grow his company without relinquishing control.

-Small businesses are not risk takers.
+Small businesses are not risk-takers.
 They follow a path that has already been treaded a million times before with proven returns.
 Hence, they are much more stable than start-ups and offer consistent returns with a significantly lower risk profile.

 Additional Read: When is the best time to start your small business loan search?